Multiple Mini Interviews

 The video shows the candidate (left) interacting with an actor playing the part of a fellow student as in the scenario above.
 The examiner (far right) is using a structured marking sheet to assess the competencies.

-Click to watch a simulated interview (in Windows Media Video format, 3:43 min).
+Click to watch a simulated interview (3:43 min).

 Sample interview station 2